ubc-library-rc/rc-workshop-template/index.md

 ## Set up the RC workshop site

 1. Create a public repository in GitHub
-2. In the new repository, turn on _GitHub Pages_"
+2. In the new repository, turn on _GitHub Pages_:
   - Go to _Settings_
   - Scroll down to the _GitHub Pages_ section
   - Under _Source_, select _master branch_